twinnydotdev/symmetry-server/readme.md

 # Symmetry Server

-Symmetry Server is a powerful and flexible server component of the Symmetry network, designed to facilitate distributed AI inference between connected peers on the symmetry network.
+Symmetry Server is the server component of the Symmetry network, designed to facilitate distributed AI inference between connected peers on the symmetry network.

 ## Table of Contents